viraj7676/disruptive-next-level1-submission/README.md

   This Scira Chat fork hosts a playground for [MCP-UI](https://github.com/idosal/mcp-ui)-enabled chats.
 The chat automatically renders tool call results from the `mcp-ui` server SDK as UI components and can react to actions performed on them.
 For more information, please refer to the [documentation](https://idosal.github.io/mcp-ui/).

   You can define any MCP server to see the results live.
-For your convenience, the [demo server](https://remote-mcp-server-authless.idosalomon.workers.dev/sse) is pre-configured as a quickstart.
+For your convenience, you can configure the [demo server](https://remote-mcp-server-authless.idosalomon.workers.dev/sse) as a quickstart (see more details in the [guide](https://github.com/idosal/mcp-ui?tab=readme-ov-file#-examples)).
 </p>

 <p align="center">